leamsigc/wetzlar-giessen-devs-meetup/content/_partials/_hero.md

 ---
 #title
-Welcome to Wetzlar Devs
+Welcome to Giessen-Wetzlar Devs
 #description
-We are a community of software developers in Wetzlar, Germany.
+We are a community of software developers in Giessen-Wetzlar, Germany.
 Whether you love writing code or are just getting started, you are welcome here!
 ::